JuliaGraphics/Luxor.jl/docs/src/tables-grids.md

 - `Grid` and `GridHex` a rectangular or hexagonal grid, on demand
 - `Table`: a rectangular grid which you specify by providing row and column numbers, row heights and column widths

 These are types which act as iterators.
+Their job is to provide you with centerpoints; you'll probably want to use these in combination with the cell's widths and heights.

 ## Tiles and partitions